BYLAWS

 Annual dues shall be paid to the DSA National office.

-ARTICLE V — BRANCHES
+ARTICLE V — Branches

-Providence DSA may establish branches on geographical or other bases as circumstances warrant.
+Rhode Island DSA may establish branches on geographical or other bases as circumstances warrant.

-ARTICLE VI — MEETINGS
+ARTICLE VI — Meetings

 Section A — Frequency and access